 And now ?

 By 1906, the house still had no bathroom, and no running water save in the kitchen.
 Slipper baths and chamber pots were still the order of the day - but these needed servants; after the First World War, these were scarce.
 Henry Clay, the son of the purchaser, was born on 4th August, 1825, and died on 3rd March, 1921, aged 96, and was known as "The Grand Old Man of Monmouthshire".
-By this time, the house was in need of serious "re-furbishment", but with Henry Clay's death, the new inheritor was a third Henry, son of that Henry, and grandson of the Henry who had bought the house.
+By this time, the house was in need of serious "re-furbishment", but with Henry Clay's death, the new inheritors were a third Henry and his brother Charles, the sons of that Henry, and grandsons of the Henry who had bought the house.
 This third Henry was always known by his second name, Hastings.
-He was now 57,and had owned his own house for many years.
+He was now 57, and had owned his own house for many years.
 Hastings was now faced with heavy Death Duties, so the family decided to abandon Piercefield.
 The house was stripped of anything of value, and most (such as the Adam fireplaces) went to America.
 Chepstow Racecourse was created in the Park and opened in 1926.
 The Company Directors were all members of the family, and the Company still owns the ruin and the rest of the Park - but the Company has changed hands several times in the years since, and the family now has no involvement at all.

 The house, now Listed Grade II*, remains a ruin.
 In 2005 the ruin and park (now a Grade I listed historic landscape) were put up for sale, with the expectation that the Estate would be restored to its former grandeur. but by 2012 the one prospective buyer had dropped out, and no other was found.